Easy Homemade Stainless Steel Cleaner With Vinegar

 Although vinegar is a great all-natural cleaner, and perfect for cleaning stainless steel the eco-friendly way, there are a few safety considerations you need to make.

-Secondly, do not use vinegar to clean anything coated in metallic paint, as it can damage the paintwork.
+You should also avoid using vinegar to clean anything coated in metallic paint, as it can damage the paintwork.

 See my full guide to everything you need to know about cleaning with white vinegar for the full rundown.